hengtianzhang/Minix-rt/README.md

-# sel4m
+# Minix-rt
-A micro kernel based on seL4
+A micro kernel based on Minix-3.3